cotictomaz/Transformer-for-Seq2Seq/README.md

-# Transformer-for-Seq2Seq
+# Formulae translation

-Exam project for the course of Deep Learning at Unibo
+Project for the Deep Learning course at the University of Bologna (2024/2025).
+It's an autoregressive Transformer encode-decoder model implemented in Keras for transforming formulae from infix to postfix notation.